Relevance of the Basset history term for Lagrangian particle dynamics: Conclusions

-In conclusion, our analysis backs up previous studies~\cite{CandelierEtAl2004,Guseva2013,prasath2019accurate} that demonstrate that the Basset history term cannot safely be ignored even when simulating comparatively small particles.
+In conclusion, our analysis backs up previous studies~\cite{CandelierEtAl2004,Guseva2013,prasath2019accurate,Daitche2015} that demonstrate that the Basset history term cannot safely be ignored even when simulating comparatively small particles.
 It confirms that the differences matter not only at the level of individual particle trajectories but that also the larger scale Lagrangian dynamics change potentially significantly if the BHT is neglected.
 In particular, the overestimation of FTLE could lead to unrealistically efficient mixing in simulations when the BHT is ignored.
-Given that recent advances in numerical mathematics now allow for the efficient solution of the full MRE~\cite{Daitche2013,prasath2019accurate,urizarna2024efficient}, we argue that simulations of inertial particles should routinely include the history term.
+Given that recent advances in numerical mathematics now allow for the efficient solution of the full MRE~\cite{Daitche2013,prasath2019accurate,urizarna2024efficient}, we argue that simulations of inertial particles should routinely include the history term especially when considering Stokes numbers $S \approx 1$ or larger.
+In the future we aim to develop a type of Maxey-Riley equation for larger particles that describes the movement of Lagrangian Sensor Particles in chemical reactors.